Approved by the Directors on 31st May 2022

-Under the leadership of the Operations Director, the Procurement team is responsible for ensuring that our policies and procedures are adhered to, with regard to the day-to-day vetting of new suppliers and monitoring our supply chain to ensure compliance with our duties.
+Under the leadership of the Operations Director, the Procurement and Supply Chain team is responsible for ensuring that our policies and procedures are adhered to, with regard to the day-to-day vetting of new suppliers and monitoring our supply chain to ensure compliance with our duties.

-In addition, compliance with the Acts is the responsibility of all employees, persons or organisations working for or on behalf of the Company.
+In addition, compliance with the Acts is the responsibility of all employees, persons or organisations working for or on our behalf.

 To ensure a high level of understanding of the risks of bribery and corruption in both our supply chain and own business, we offer additional training to relevant employees where required.